 - If swelling in the surgical leg creates discomfort, elevate the leg for short periods throughout the day.
-It is best to lie down and raise the leg above heart level. - You may need assistance putting on or removing TED stockings or may need to use a sock aid. - Wear the stockings continuously, removing for one to two hours twice a day. - Tell your provider if you notice increased pain or swelling in either leg.
+It is best to lie down and raise your leg above heart level. - You may need assistance putting on or removing TED stockings or may need to use a sock aid. - Wear the stockings continuously, removing for one to two hours twice a day.